The term Virtue refers to the moral system of Ultima Online and to a game mechanic that grants bonuses for performing certain actions.

 Ultima Online Virtue System

 Most often, Virtue refers to the in-game system wherein players can perform certain actions based on or related to the Virtues, and achieve certain in-game powers.
-Only five of the eight virtues currently are active.

 For detailed information on each virtue, prerequisite, and benefit, see the following main articles:

 - Compassion: A Heart (NPC escort quests / resurrect others with up to 80% full health)

 - Honesty: An Open-Palmed Hand ("Lost" items / NPC merchant discount)

 - Honor: A Chalice (Honoring then killing monsters / walk amidst monsters without being attacked)